-- A. Fire Emergency Procedures Every school practice this procedure once each month. - B. Earthquake Emergency Procedures Every school has earthquake preparedness procedures in place and - C. practices this procedure once each semester. - D. Lockdown Procedures At least once a year, schools practice how they will respond to a threa including active shooter on or near the campus - E. Shelter- in-Place Drill At least once a year, schools practice how they will respond to an environmental hazard on or near the campus.

-F. Evacuation Procedures - At least once a year, the school practices evacuation procedure along with the fire drill.
+- A. Fire Emergency Procedures Every school practices this procedure once each month. - B. Earthquake Emergency Procedures - Every school has earthquake preparedness procedures in place and practices this procedure once each semester. - C. Lockdown Procedures At least once a year, schools practice how they will respond to a threat including active shooter on or near the campus - D. Shelter- in-Place Drill At least once a year, schools practice how they will respond to an environmental hazard on or near the campus. - E. Evacuation Procedures At least once a year, the school practices evacuation procedures along with the fire drill.